 Refinance and Refresh

 Loans, especially multiple student loans, can take a lot of brain space when you are thinking about financial planning.
 One way to help is to refinance student loans in order to get a better interest rate and potentially get out of debt faster.
-Start by shopping around, comparing private student loan offerings.
+In order to refinance student loans, you can start by shopping around, comparing private student loan offerings.
 Having an endpoint for your loan payments in mind can help with motivation, and consolidating loans might be the perfect motivator.

 Find a Balance